mborgerson/wiki-export/wiki/DVD_Emulator.md

 and posibly potencial faults that could occur.

-The Hardware required for this where a Developement kit (with the DVD emulation board) a sort of scsi cable and a XDK-Raptor card. two or more versions of the PCI scsi card are known:
+The Hardware required for this where a Developement kit (with the DVD emulation board) a sort of scsi cable and a XDK-Raptor card.
+The complete kit, a Raptor PCI Scsi card and Hardisk was numbered: 940-75004 Rev.01 two or more versions of the PCI scsi card are known:

--   940-75004 Rev.01
 -   700-75307 Rev.01
 -   700-75307 Rev 03
     [Assemblergames](https://assemblergames.com/threads/sealed-xbox-raptor-card-for-xdk-dvd-emu.41763/)(posibly